dgarci23/client-management-web/LOG.md

     * Local variable in the frontend with an array of values
 * !
 When refreshing, the information gets lost
     * Solution: Use database to hold clients
+* Heroku Deployment
+    * Need a Store for the sessions (https://www.npmjs.com/package/connect-mongo)

 ## To Do List
 * Data validation from GS Library